-GroVia offers great package sets at a discounted price to get you started.
-They also have a Snap Conversion Program where you can send in your GroVia shell with hook and loop closures and have them convert into snaps.
-On this note, we only tested the GroVia Hybrid in snaps.
+GroVia offers excellent package sets at a discounted price to get you started.
+They also have a Snap Conversion Program where you can send in your GroVia shell with hook and loop closures and have them convert the Velcro into snaps.
+We only tested the GroVia Hybrid in snaps.

 Read review: GroVia Hybrid

 We recommend the bumGenius Freetime for those looking for a cloth system that is most comparable to disposables.
 It was the highest scoring AIO cloth system in our roundup of 15 cloth diaper systems and placed an impressive 4th place.
 Also, the Freetime performs admirably in fit/leakage and comfort with a 9 of 10, and an 8 for ease-of-use.
 Absorbency is where the Freetime loses points, however, with a 5 of 10, it is the 8th most absorbent diaper in the group.
 Although line-drying is required, it dries very quickly with energy conservation as a nice bonus.

 Read review: bumGenius Freetime

 Reusable diapers have been around for a long time with various native peoples using wraps of animal skin padded with grass or moss.
 Cloth diapers became popular in the 1800s and were significantly improved following World War II when a series of innovations came to market.
 In 1946, a housewife named Marion Donovan invented the waterproof cover (Donovan also invented the first disposable diaper) selling the patent for 1 million dollars, quite a sum in the day.
 In 1950, a diaper service owner invented the prefold diaper and the first cover with snaps to replace safety pins also came into being.

 In the 1960s, the disposable diaper took hold in the United States and quickly became the choice for most new parents.
 Subsequently, cloth use dramatically declined in the subsequent decades.